alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/get-binding-origin-information.markdown

 - stop you from having to prove the origin of the goods repeatedly during trading, if the origin of your goods isn’t straightforward
 - allow you to continue to fulfill existing contracts for up to 6 months, if any change in EU law makes your BOI invalid

-You must be able to prove, if asked, that the goods declared are identical to the goods detailed in the BOI, including the circumstances of their manufacture.
+You must be able to prove, if asked, that the goods are identical to the goods in the BOI, including how they were manufactured.

-You’ll still need to provide a movement certificate.
+^You’ll still need to provide a movement certificate.^

 ##Apply for BOI